OlafvdSpek/ctemplate/README.md

 ## Compiling

-To compile test applications with these classes, run `./autogen.sh && ./configure` followed by `make` on unixoid platforms like Linux or MacOSX.
+To compile test applications with these classes, run `sudo ./autogen.sh && ./configure`(in version 2.4, just need to run`sudo ./autogen.sh`) followed by
+`make` on unixoid platforms like Linux or MacOSX.

 To install these header files on your system, run `make install`.